View Project Photos

 Because of the chapel’s location at the intersection of two multi-story building wings and the resultant distracting views directly into these wings, the dense night sky also functions as a partition that reintroduces intimacy into the chapel.
 The billowing, 3-dimensional night sky was made possible by the rich watercolor-like gradations found in mouthblown glass.
 By carefully choosing each piece of glass from the thick (darker) or thin (lighter) areas within the sheets of mouthblown glass, the illusion of under- and over-folds was created.

-UPDATE: In 2016 my sister-in-law, Kaye Edwards was rushed to Presbyterian Hospital.
+UPDATE: Recently my sister-in-law, Kaye Edwards was rushed to Presbyterian Hospital.
 “Kaye’s Village” of family and friends gathered to hope and pray for Kaye.
 Sadly Kaye did not recover.
 During our time there the warmth and sensitivity of the care she/we received was a huge comfort to us all.
-It had been exactly 25 years since Hope Chapel had been dedicated along with the very first phase of the (then) Childrens & Presbyterian Hospital.
-Hope Chapel is a visible symbol of the wonderful chaplaincy program that was made possible by Ray and Nancy Hunt.
+Hope Chapel is a visible symbol of the wonderful chaplaincy program that was endowed by Ray and Nancy Hunt.
 I suspected this before, but have now experienced first-hand the warm, positive and inspired spirituality that flows from the pastoral care team to every patient, doctor and nurse while permeating the entire hospital campus.
-It is humbling to see that Hope Chapel and its windows continue to comfort and inspire as a small part of a very dedicated chaplaincy program.
+It is humbling to know that Hope Chapel and its stained glass continue to provide comfort and inspiration in support of a very dedicated chaplaincy program.

 When dealing with works of art, I have often found the “heart and soul” of the artist inseparable from the quality of the final work.
 Jeff Smith is a person of high capability, tremendous character and deep conviction.
 His work reflects the character of the man – and both are superb.
 I have had the pleasure of working with Jeff on a couple of different projects and, suffice it to say, I would not be writing this if I had not emerged from each of those experiences with an extremely high regard for Jeff.